spoiler335/Sai_Sushant_Koranne_Portfolio/README.md

 I am a passionate game developer with 1.5 years of experience in the industry.
 I specialize in Unity and Unreal Engine, for 2d and 3d games.
 I am dedicated to creating engaging and immersive gaming experiences for players.

-For futher information you can refer myand my [Resume](./Sai%20Sushant%20Koranne-Resume.pdf).
+For futher information you can refer my [Resume](./Sai%20Sushant%20Koranne-Resume.pdf).

 ## My Games